m-lizak/SAR_Wetland_Mapping/README.md

 - **Usage:** Follow the instructions within the notebook to run the final wetland classification model.

 ### 6. Model Accuracy Figures.zip
-- **Description:** This file contains the accuracy figures for all models evaluated in the study.
+- **Description:** This file contains accuracy figures for all models evaluated in the study.
 The figures visualize metrics such as precision, recall, F1 score, overall accuracy, AUC, confusion matrices, and covariate importance scores.

 ## Usage:
 1. Clone the repository to your local machine.